AT-Publishing/website/airdrops.md

 ### What are cryptocurrency airdrops?

 A token airdrop is a PR tool used in the cryptocurrency space to increase brand awareness of new blockchain projects.
 Tokens related to new projects are typically distributed as bounties for social media engagement.

+Now that Facebook and Google banned ICO advertisement it is likely that companies launching an ICO will make more use of airdrops and bounties as a form of advertisment, at least for some time.

 ### What is the difference between a fork and an airdrop?